Sialitech/label-siali/docs/source/guide/comments_notifications.md

 ## Comments

-The **Comments** feature allows Annotators Reviewers and other higher roles to communicate and discuss queries on Label Studio Enterprise.
+The **Comments** feature allows Annotators Reviewers and other higher roles to communicate and discuss queries on Siali Label Enterprise.
 Users will be notified of comments if they are associated with the task, and new comments will show up in the **Notifications** panel for a quick reference.
 Users can also filter and sort tasks by **Comments** status in the **Data Manager** view, such as finding tasks with unresolved comments from a particular user.

 ### Roles and Capabilities

 #### All users

-All users with access to Label Studio UI can do the following:
+All users with access to Siali Label UI can do the following:

 - Edit and delete own comments in a task.
 - By default, you can see the comment section while annotating tasks.